arantespp/arantespp.com/posts/zettelkasten/hyperbolic-discount.md

 where $g(D)$ is the discount factor that multiples the reward's value, $D$ is the delay, and $k$ is the factor governing the degree of discounting.

-- This is the reason that humans prefer short-term than long-term rewards.
+- This is the reason that humans prefer short-term to long-term rewards.

 - It reveals a tendency to make choices that are inconsistent over time.
   - We regret some decisions we made in the past, despite knowing the same information.